Sphere10/Hydrogen/doc/Architecture/3-tier Architecture.md

-# 3-tier Architecture
+# What is a 3-tier Architecture?

-A  3-tier architecture decomposes a system into 3 primary tiers.
+A  3-tier architecture is a method for structuring the code of a non-trivial software system.
+It typically decomposes a system into 3 primary tiers.

-1. **Presentation**: responsible for all aspects of the User Interface (UI).
-Includes graphical, console and service application executables.
-Contains all presentation-oriented modules that may depend on processing-tier modules for acquiring their data models defined in the Data Objects tier.
+1. **Presentation**: responsible for all aspects that interface with the user.
+This tier contains all presentation-oriented modules of which may depend on other tiers (primarily, the processing-tier).
+Modules in this tier include graphical, console and background executables as well as libraries that support    that functionality.

-2. **Processing**: responsible for computational and algorithmic modules.
-Includes application logic, business logic, consensus rules, security, cryptography.
+2. **Processing**: responsible for things computational and algorithmic.
+Modules in the processing tier are also known as "business logic" modules that contains logic which process data.
+Modules in the processing tier includes application logic, business logic, blockchain consensus rules, cryptographic security, cryptography.
 This tier contains computational-oriented projects which do not depend on user interaction, but may on data tier.

-3. **Data**: responsible for storage-oriented modules.
+3. **Data**: responsible for all things related to data storage-oriented modules.
 Includes database drivers, blockchain databases, relational databases, file-based storage formats.

 ### Ancillary-tiers